 Similar policies in the UK

-In September 2014, a UK soccer fan placing bets on a Betfair sports betting app ran into a similar problem.
+In September 2014, a UK soccer fan placing bets on a Betfair (now FanDuel) sports betting app ran into a similar problem.

 She wrote to an advice columnist with The Guardian newspaper claiming she found an odds glitch.
 Bets on a team ahead by a few goals with just a few minutes left in the game were at 12/1.
 She bet £50, won an additional £600, and suspecting Betfair had made a mistake, withdrew the cash right away.